jcrossley3/infinibox/torquebox-2x/jboss/standalone/configuration/README.md

 ### standalone-ha.xml ###
 This is the default JBoss AS 7 standalone-ha.xml, modified to enable HornetQ clustered functionality.
 This would be suitable for a multiple machine configuration.

-### standalone-ha-server-01.xml ##
+### standalone-ha-server01.xml ##
 This is JBoss AS 7 standalone-ha.xml configuration suitable for running two instances of the application server in standalone mode on the same host.

-When running two instances of JBoss AS 7 *standalone* (e.g. standalone-ha-server-01 and standalone-ha-server-02) on the same host, you must configure independent paths for the HornetQ journal, largemessages, and paging folders:
+For example:

 >
-> &lt;journal-directory path="server-01/journal" relative-to="jboss.server.data.dir"/>
+> ./standalone.sh -b 192.168.1.65 --server-config standalone-ha-server01.xml
 >
-> &lt;large-messages-directory path="server-01/largemessages" relative-to="jboss.server.data.dir"/>
+> ./standalone.sh -b 192.168.1.66 --server-config standalone-ha-server02.xml
 >
-> &lt;paging-directory path="server-01/paging" relative-to="jboss.server.data.dir"/>
 >

+When running two instances of JBoss AS 7 *standalone* (e.g. standalone-ha-server01 and standalone-ha-server02) on the same host, you must configure independent paths for the HornetQ journal, largemessages, and paging folders:

 >

-## Launching JBoss AS 7 ##
-First, configure two real IP addresses - see <http://cr.yp.to/djbdns/ifconfig.html>
+> &lt;journal-directory path="server01/journal" relative-to="jboss.server.data.dir"/>

->
+> &lt;large-messages-directory path="server01/largemessages" relative-to="jboss.server.data.dir"/>
-> ./standalone.sh -b 192.168.1.65 --server-config standalone-ha-server01.xml
->
+> &lt;paging-directory path="server01/paging" relative-to="jboss.server.data.dir"/>
-> ./standalone.sh -b 192.168.1.66 --server-config standalone-ha-server02.xml
 >
 >